dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`oddoreven.py`
 --------------------

-Write a program in Python that inputs a number, and then tells the user whether the number is odd or even.
+Write a program that inputs a number, and then tells the user whether the number is odd or even.

 For example: